chrissuu/bleu/_posts/2025-02-27-intuitionism.md

 Whichever side you lie on, these ideas help to probe the large question of the nature of mathematics: "Is mathematics discovered or created?", "What is the role of humans in mathematics?", "What does the future of mathematics look like?"

-The next post will try to look into these questions as we slowly move into an era of smarter artificial intelligence.
+A future post will try to look into these questions as we slowly move into an era of smarter artificial intelligence.